Biden wins White House, will become 46th president of the United States

-His victory came after more than three days of uncertainty as election officials sorted through a surge of mail-in votes that delayed the processing of some ballots.
-Biden crossed 270 Electoral College votes with a win in Pennsylvania.
+His victory came after more than three days of uncertainty as election officials sorted through a surge of mail-in votes that delayed processing.
+Biden crossed the winning threshold of 270 Electoral College votes with a win in Pennsylvania.

 Biden, 77, staked his candidacy less on any distinctive political ideology than on galvanizing a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
 The strategy proved effective, resulting in pivotal victories in Michigan and Wisconsin as well as Pennsylvania, onetime Democratic bastions that had flipped to Trump in 2016.